ssmahanti/Seismicity_Southern_Puna_Plateau/lotos/readme.md

 # Steps for Local Earthquake Tomography with Velest:

+Copy the required program files from the LOTOS package to the run folders.

 ## Prepare Input files:

 1. Copy the final .CNV and .mod file from Velest to *inputfiles* folder.